filiph/egamebook/README.md

 This will make sure that built_value files (`*.g.dart`) are regenerated when needed.
 If you add a new built_value class, make sure it's covered by the globs in `tool/phases.dart`.

+To get latest writing, run `./update_from_drive.sh`.

+To test, run `pub run test`, and to include long-running fuzzy tests, run `pub run -c test --run-skipped`.

+A one-line command that tests and then, if those are successful, immediately publishes the bleeding edge version to github.io can look something like `pub run -c test --run-skipped && peanut && git push origin --set-upstream gh-pages`.

 ### Testing